novonordisk-research/ir_kg_exploration/README.md

 To install this project, please follow these steps:

-1. Clone this repository to your local machine
+1. Clone this repository to your local machine.
-2. Install the required dependencies by running `pip install -r requirements.txt`
+2. Install the required dependencies by running pip install -r requirements.txt.
-3. Choose one of the tracks: link predicion or Toplogy to generate train models and generate embeddings
+3. Choose one of the tracks: link prediction or topology to generate trained models and embeddings.
-4. Use the generated ebeddings for the positive unlabelled track
+4. Use the generated embeddings for the positive unlabelled track.
-5. Visualisations can be produced by using the predicted genes and the embeddings for teh models
+5. Visualizations can be produced by using the predicted genes and the embeddings for the models1.

 ## Usage